kubernetes/kops/docs/cli/kops_replace.md

 ### Options

 ```
-  -f, --filename stringSlice   A list of one or more files separated by a comma.
+  -f, --filename strings   A list of one or more files separated by a comma.
       --force              Force any changes, which will also create any non-existing resource
+  -h, --help               help for replace
 ```

 ### Options inherited from parent commands